 EDTE 165.
 Sex Role Stereotyping in American Education.

 Survey course designed to introduce students to the educational problems and practices resulting from societal sex role stereotyping.
 It analyzes the specific effects of sex and race stereotyping in the total school setting.
 Prerequisite: Passing score on the WPE.
-3 units.
+Units: 3.0.

 EDTE 194.
 Cooperative Education Experience.
 Cooperative Education (Co-op) relates academic theory to professional practice by providing paid work experience in the student's major field of study and academic credit.
 Students receive supervised employment in school districts, state and community agencies, companies and other appropriate settings.
 Requires weekly meetings preparation of application packet, completion of field study assignment and a written final report.
 Note: Units may not be used to meet course work requirements.
 Prerequisite: Upper division status.
 May be repeated once for credit.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 EDTE 196.
 Experimental Offerings in Education.
-Offered in the various fields of education in response to student needs.
-2-3 units.
+Offered in the various fields of education in response to students' needs.
+Units: 1.0-3.0.

 EDTE 199.
 Special Problems.
 Individual projects designed especially for students capable of independent study.
 Admission by written approval of the instructor and department chair.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.